 - Beat the sugar into the egg.
 Add the vinegar, water and salt; beat well.

-- Meanwhile, brown the bacon in a small saucepan.
+- Meanwhile, brown the bacon in a small saucepan until crispy.
 Stir the flour into the bacon and bacon fat in the pan and stir until smooth.

-- Add the egg liquid to the bacon mixture and cook over medium heat until thickened, stirring constantly.
+- Add the egg mix liquid to the bacon mixture slowly, stirring constantly.
+Cook over medium heat until thickened, stirring constantly.

 - This may be made ahead and reheated for serving.